Table of Contents

 where $p((t_i)_i) =(t_j\vert_{U_j\cap U_k})_{j,k}$ and $q((t_i)_i) =(t_k\vert_{U_j\cap U_k})_{j,k}$.

-The requirement says that a datum globally defined at $U$ when it is localized to the open cover $U_i$, is compatible in the overlaps (intersections).
-Furthermore, the universal property of the equalizer says the original global datum is a unique one that can be collated from the local data defined compatibly over the cover.
+The requirement says that a global defined datum at $U$ when it is localized to the open cover $U_i$, is compatible in the overlaps (intersections).
+Furthermore, the universal property of the equalizer says that the original global datum is a unique one that can be collated from the local data defined compatibly over the cover.

 4. Sheafification